parhamhmtt/ParTab/README.md

 ---

 ## Download Files

-All uploaded files are listed in the web interface.
+All uploaded files appear instantly in the web interface.

-Simply tap the ⬇ download button beside any file.
+Tap the ⬇ download button beside any file.

+---

+# 🌐 Browser Support

+Tested on:

+* Safari (iPhone/iPad)
+* Chrome
+* Edge
+* Firefox

+---

+# 🔐 Privacy & Security

+* No cloud services
+* No analytics
+* No tracking
+* No external servers
+* Files never leave your local Wi-Fi network

+Note:

+LocalShare is intended for trusted/private networks.
+Anyone connected to the same network can access the transfer page while the server is running.

 ---